OWF/owf2013/pages/en/contact/index.md

 ## Sponsorhip Opportunities

-If you are interested in becoming sponsor of the Open World Forum and get important visibility during the event, please contact [sponsoring@openworldforum.org][2]
+If you are interested in becoming a sponsor of the Open World Forum and getting important visibility during the event, please contact [sponsoring@openworldforum.org][2]

 ## Speaker / Program Ideas/ Partnerships opportunities